Road closed, houses evacuated after floods in Taranaki

 "Slips and floodwaters are likely to disrupt travel, making some roads impassable and possibly isolating communities.”

-Fire and Emergency have also confirmed they are attending a number of flooding events around South Taranaki, in areas such as Ōpunake and Rahotu.
+Fire and Emergency have also confirmed they have attended a number of flooding events around South Taranaki, in areas such as Ōpunake and Rahotu.

+They've been deployed to around 30 jobs, mainly to assist Waka Kotahi with surface flooding.

 Three houses were evacuated and around 20 calls were made to FENZ overnight, with reports of flooding in houses.